 Perceptual issues of immersive displays

 HMD user capture, avatar generation, and animation

 Enhancing the social experience of HMD use

 Applications for live-action content in immersive displays

-Submissions due: October 11, 2020
+Submissions due: 10 December 2020

-Revisions due: January 28, 2021
+Revisions due: 18 March 2021

-Final version due: March 18, 2021
+Final version due: 6 May 2021

-Publication: May/June 2021
+Publication: July/August 2021